Hallelujah (Leonard Cohen song): Critical reception

 In 2004, Buckley's version was ranked number 259 on Rolling Stone's "The 500 Greatest Songs of All Time".
 The same year Time called Buckley's version "exquisitely sung," observing "Cohen murmured the original like a dirge, but ...
 Buckley treated the ... song like a tiny capsule of humanity, using his voice to careen between glory and sadness, beauty and pain ...
 It's one of the great songs."

 In September 2007, a poll of fifty songwriters conducted by the magazine Q listed "Hallelujah" among the all-time "Top 10 Greatest Tracks" with John Legend calling Buckley's version "as near perfect as you can get.
 The lyrics to 'Hallelujah' are just incredible and the melody's gorgeous and then there's Jeff's interpretation of it.
 It's one of the most beautiful pieces of recorded music I've ever heard."
 In July 2009, the Buckley track was ranked number three on the 2009 Triple J Hottest 100 of All Time, a listener poll held every decade by the Australian radio station Triple J. In 2017, The International Observer named Buckley's version of "Hallelujah" the greatest song of all time.

-On 2 April 2013, it was announced that Buckley's version of the song will be inducted into the Library of Congress's National Recording Registry.
+On 2 April 2013, it was announced that Buckley's version would be inducted into the Library of Congress's National Recording Registry.

 Commercial performance

 Buckley's version was not an instant hit, nor did Buckley live to see the full measure of the reception his recording would ultimately have; he died in 1997.
-The album on which it appeared did not go gold in the U.S. until 2002, nine years after its release.
+The album on which it appeared did not go gold in the US until 2002, nine years after its release.
 In fact, like Cohen's original, the Buckley version was not released as a single until much later, and it did not chart until 2006, posthumously for Buckley.
 In March of that year, Buckley had his first national top 10 best-seller when "Hallelujah" was at number seven in Norway.
 In 2007, it made the top 3 on the Swedish charts.
-In March 2008, it topped Billboard's Hot Digital Songs in the U.S. after a performance of the song by Jason Castro in the seventh season of American Idol.
+In March 2008, it topped Billboard's Hot Digital Songs in the US after a performance of the song by Jason Castro in the seventh season of American Idol.
 The sudden resurgence of interest provided both Gold and Platinum status, the RIAA certifying the digital track on 22 April 2008.
 It has sold 1,144,000 digital copies in the US as of May 2010.
 It also hit number one in France in March 2008.